evanbones/Reliable-Recipes/README.md

 * **Dynamic Recipe Control:** Remove hardcoded recipes or inject custom ones at runtime.
 * **Tag Manipulation:** Add or remove items/blocks from tags via config files.
 * **No Scripting Required:** Uses standard Minecraft-style JSON syntax for ease of use.
+* **Mod Compatibility:** Will automatically remove recipes from items in the Item Obliterator blacklist.

 ---